naaando/console-command/README.md

 Like delete, copy, help, create

 They are the first argument after program name, the later are targets or modifiers.
-If a command want to nest an action like *help create* create then would be the target
+If a command should nest an action like *help create* then create would be the target

 #### Modifiers (Parameters)
-Parameters act on modifing the behavior of an action It have a short and a long form
-Short form: -f -s -t ...
+Parameters act modifying the behavior of an action Short form: -f -s -t ...
 Long form: --force --track --no-git ...

 #### Targets
-Usually files but could be urls, git addresses, or names too.
+Files usually but could be urls, git addresses, or names too.

 ## Commands